Sign in

 Pros:

-: Steel roofing is strong.
-It's incredibly durable and can withstand harsh weather conditions, including high winds, heavy rain, and hail.
+• Durability: Steel roofing is strong, incredibly durable, and can withstand harsh weather conditions, including high winds, heavy rain, and hail.

-: Steel is available in a range of gauges.
-Including 22, 24, 26, and 29 gauges, allowing for greater flexibility in choosing the appropriate thickness for your home.
+• Range of gauges: Steel is available in a range of gauges, including 22, 24, 26, and 29 gauges, allowing for greater flexibility in choosing the appropriate thickness for your home.
 (24 & 26 gauge are the most popular)

-• Fire-resistant: Steel roofing is fire-resistant.
-This will provide more safety and protection for your home.
+• Fire-resistant: Steel roofing is fire-resistant, providing more safety and protection for your home.

-: Steel comes in a wide range of colors and styles.
+• Color options: Steel comes in a wide range of colors and styles.
 You can easily find a design that complements the look of your home.
-Additionally, steel is often coated with a reflective finish that can help reduce energy costs.
-Reflecting sunlight and keeping your home cooler in the summer months.
+Additionally, steel is often coated with a reflective finish that can help reduce energy costs by reflecting sunlight and keeping your home cooler in the summer months.

 Cons:

-: Steel is more expensive than traditional roofing materials like asphalt shingles.
-It also can be prone to price fluctuations based on market conditions.
+• More expensive: Steel is more expensive than traditional roofing materials like asphalt shingles and can be prone to price fluctuations based on market conditions.

-: Steel roofing is heavier than other roofing materials.
-This can cause an increase in labor costs because it's slower and more difficult to install.
+• Heavy: Steel roofing is heavier than other roofing materials, which can increase labor costs because it's slower and more difficult to install.

-: Steel roofing can scratch and dent from hail, tree branches, or other debris.
-If this occurs it will rust, so scratches will need paint.
+• Scratching and denting: Steel roofing can scratch and dent from hail, tree branches, or other debris.
+If this occurs, it will rust, so scratches will need paint.

 Cost: